stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-During ingestion, we do three main things:

-1. split each document into smaller chunks that are easier to work with.
-2. create embeddings for all of these chunks.
-3. store the vectors in a vector database or index.

-At query time:

-1. embed the user's question into a vector.
-2. search for the closest chunks in the index.
-3. send those chunks along with the question into the LLM and build an answer that uses this retrieved context.
+Ingestion time (loading documents):

+First, documents are broken into smaller pieces.
+Each piece becomes an embedding.
+Then all embeddings get saved in a vector database.

+Query time (user asks a question):

+The question gets converted to an embedding.
+The system finds the most similar embeddings from the database.
+Finally, those matching pieces are sent to the LLM so it can write an answer.

 ---